 Since the merger, the Big Valley branch has undergone a renovation and opened its doors as a Credit Union Service Center, shared branching location.
-The Big Valley branch is American United’s best location for servicing members in the southern end of Salt Lake Valley and Utah County.
+The now renamed Draper branch is American United’s best location for servicing members in the southern end of Salt Lake Valley and Utah County.

-The Big Valley Branch continues to serve both credit union members and shared branching members at its location of 247 West 12300 South #C in Draper, Utah.
+The Draper Branch continues to serve both credit union members and shared branching members at its location of 247 West 12300 South #C in Draper, Utah.

 American United and VAF:

 Salt Lake City VAF Federal Credit Union was founded in 1935 to serve the employees of the VA Regional Office in Salt Lake City, Utah.
 The new regulatory environment surrounding the financial industry has made it increasingly difficult for small credit unions to continue their mission to serve their members and VAF was no different.
 On July 1, 2011 the merger with American United was completed and the list of products and services available to credit union members was drastically expanded.

 The VAF Branch, located inside the VA Regional Office, has been closed for all future operations, however, an ATM has been installed one level below the lobby of the VA Benefits office.
 VAF members are also encouraged to visit the VAMCU office just a short walk away.
 It also features drive-thru access for your convenience.

 Credit Union One was founded in 1951 to serve Safeway Supermarkets, the Utah Transit Authority, the Union Pacific Railroad and several other associated groups.